 The AWOL tourism project in Masiphumelele has generated significant, sustainable benefits and has proven to provide real, lasting benefits for the local people.
-All our tours are PRIVATE to ensure that you get the best experience, and also to limit the impact on the host community.
+To make an additional donation to our partner charity, Masicorp please click on the donate button below.

-- Half-day Township tour is from R950 per person, min one and max ten departing daily at 10am , excluding transport
+- Half-day Township tour is from R850 per person, min one and max ten departing daily at 10am , excluding transport

 - Private Half-day Township tour is R1050 per person min two excluding transfers

 - Guided experience with township guide

 - Sangoma (traditional healer) dancing and drumming